Mario Grech: Roman Curia service

 On 25 October 2020, Pope Francis announced he would raise him to the rank of cardinal at a consistory scheduled for 28 November 2020.
 At that consistory, Pope Francis made him Cardinal-Deacon of Santi Cosma e Damiano.
-On 16 December he was named a member of the Pontifical Council for Promoting Christian Unity.
+On 16 December, he was named a member of the Pontifical Council for Promoting Christian Unity.

 On 21 June 2021, Pope Francis named him a member of the Supreme Tribunal of the Apostolic Signatura.
 On 13 July 2022, Pope Francis named him a member of the Dicastery for Bishops.
+In a 2024 interview, Cardinal Grech stated his belief in how synodality can help the Church move from "uniformity of thought" to "unity in difference".